rDybing/csKata/README.md

 ### v1.1 CC-BY Roy Dybing - May 2017

-This will be pretty much the same as goKata, just using c# instead.
+This will be pretty much the same as goKata, just using C# instead.

 * v1.0: Initial commit
 * v1.1: Added FizzBuzz